Pharmacy Liability Insurance

 • Tokio Marine Insurance

-Higher-Risk Procedures and Insurance Impact
+Higher-Risk Procedures and Their Impact on Your Premiums

 While most pharmacy services are covered under standard policies, certain advanced or high-touch activities can increase liability exposure or require special endorsements.
 Carriers review these closely when determining eligibility and pricing, especially when they involve clinical judgment or invasive procedures.